 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.Ephesians 4:31(NASB)

 One of the most pervasive sins which too often feeds our fleshly attitudes and appetite is bitterness.
-Bitterness is often the root of many emotional outbursts and is too often birthed by a smothering resentment against the injustice or unfairness of another or due to problematic circumstances - some of which may be real while others may be perceived - some of which may have been avoidable and others unavoidable.
+Bitterness is often the root of many emotional outbursts and is too often birthed by a smothering resentment against the injustice or unfairness of another or due to problematic circumstances.
+Some of these circumstances may be real while others may be perceived, some of these circumstances may have been avoidable, and others unavoidable.

-But we are instructed to get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
-We are exhorted to be kind and compassionate to one another, forgiving each other, just as in Christ, God forgave you.
+But we are instructed to get rid of all bitterness, rage, anger, brawling, and slander, along with every form of malice.
+We are exhorted to be kind and compassionate to one another, forgiving each other just as in Christ, God forgave you.

-The main component to annihilate bitterness in our heart and its ungodly sisters seems to be forgiveness.
-When genuine forgiveness is married to kindness, compassion and grace it deactivates bitterness and all its ruinous counterparts.
-When kindness, compassion, forgiveness and grace is sprinkled over the root of bitterness it will shrivel away and allow us to love in the same way that Christ loved us and gave Himself for us.
+The main component to annihilate bitterness in our heart and its ungodly sisters, seems to be forgiveness.
+When genuine forgiveness is married to kindness, compassion, and grace, it deactivates bitterness and all its ruinous counterparts.
+When kindness, compassion, forgiveness, and grace is sprinkled over the root of bitterness, the bitter root will shrivel away and allow us to love in the same way that Christ loved us and gave Himself for us.

 Heavenly Father, forgive me for any bitterness that I have harboured in my heart against You or others.
 Thank You that I have been forgiven by grace through faith in Christ.
-Help me to live my life as unto Him and help me to be slow to anger, quick to forgive and abounding in steadfast love, kindness, compassion, forgiveness and grace - to the glory of Christ in Whose name I pray, AMEN.
+Help me to live my life as unto Him.
+Help me to be slow to anger, quick to forgive, and abounding in steadfast love, kindness, compassion, forgiveness, and grace.
+To the glory of Christ, in Whose name I pray, AMEN.